Pseudepigrapha: Old Testament and intertestamental studies

-In biblical studies, pseudepigrapha refers particularly to works that purport to be written by noted authorities in the Old or New Testaments or by persons involved in Jewish or Christian religious study or history.
-Such works can also be written about biblical matters in a way that appears as authoritative as texts included in the Judeo Christian scriptures.
-Eusebius indicates this usage dates back at least to Serapion of Antioch.
-Eusebius records of Serapion: "But those writings which are falsely inscribed with their name (ta pseudepigrapha), we as experienced persons reject."
+In biblical studies, pseudepigrapha refers particularly to works which purport to be written by noted authorities in either the Old and New Testaments or by persons involved in Jewish or Christian religious study or history.
+These works can also be written about biblical matters, often in such a way that they appear to be as authoritative as works which have been included in the many versions of the Judeo-Christian scriptures.
+Eusebius indicates this usage dates back at least to Serapion of Antioch, whom Eusebius records as having said: "But those writings which are falsely inscribed with their name (ta pseudepigrapha), we as experienced persons reject..."

-Many such works were also called Apocrypha, which originally connoted "private" or "non public", that is, not endorsed for public reading in the liturgy.
+Many such works were also referred to as Apocrypha, which originally connoted "private" or "non-public": those that were not endorsed for public reading in the liturgy.
 An example of a text that is both apocryphal and pseudepigraphical is the Odes of Solomon.
-It is considered pseudepigraphical because it was not written by Solomon.
-It is a collection of early Christian, first to second century, hymns and poems originally written not in Hebrew, and apocryphal because it was not accepted into the Tanakh or the New Testament.
+It is considered pseudepigraphical because it was not actually written by Solomon but instead is a collection of early Christian (first to second century) hymns and poems, originally written not in Hebrew, and apocryphal because they were not accepted in either the Tanakh or the New Testament.

-There is a tendency not to use the word pseudepigrapha for works later than about 300 CE when referring to biblical matters.
-But late appearing compositions such as the Gospel of Barnabas, the Apocalypse of Pseudo-Methodius, the herbal attributed to Pseudo-Apuleius, and the writings attributed to Pseudo-Dionysius the Areopagite are classic cases of pseudepigraphy.
-In the fifth century the moralist Salvian published Contra avaritiam ("Against avarice") under the name Timothy.
-A letter survives in which he explained to his former pupil, Bishop Salonius, his motives for doing so.
+There is a tendency not to use the word pseudepigrapha when describing works later than about 300 CE when referring to biblical matters.
+But the late-appearing Gospel of Barnabas, Apocalypse of Pseudo-Methodius, the Pseudo-Apuleius (author of a fifth-century herbal ascribed to Apuleius), and the author traditionally referred to as the "Pseudo-Dionysius the Areopagite", are classic examples of pseudepigraphy.
+In the fifth century the moralist Salvian published Contra avaritiam ("Against avarice") under the name of Timothy; the letter in which he explained to his former pupil, Bishop Salonius, his motives for so doing survives.

-The term pseudepigrapha is also commonly used to describe numerous works of Jewish religious literature written from about 300 BCE to 300 CE, including:
+The term pseudepigrapha is also commonly used to describe numerous works of Jewish religious literature written from about 300 BCE to 300 CE.
+Not all of these works are actually pseudepigraphical.
+It also refers to books of the New Testament canon whose authorship is misrepresented.
+Such works include the following: